intergi/playwire-unity-package/README.md

 }
 ```

-### Interstitial
+### Request for interstitial ads

-To display an interstitial you should make a request to fetch an ad content first.
-To load an interstitial ad you have to provide the ad unit.
+To display an interstitial ad on your app, you must first request it and provide the ad unit.

-We recommend requesting an interstitial ad a short while before you plan to present it for your users because the loading process can take time.
+When requesting  an interstitial ad, we recommend that you do so in advance before planning to present it to your user as the loading process may take time.

 ```csharp
 string InterstitialAdUnitId = "Interstitial";
 PlaywireSDK.LoadInterstitial(InterstitialAdUnitId);
 ```

-> **Note**: The interstitial is a one-time-use object.
-This means that once an interstitial ad is shown, it must be loaded again.
-You can check if the interstitial is ready to be presented via `PlaywireSDK.IsInterstitialReady(string adUnitId)` method.
+> **Note**: An interstitial ad is a one-time-use object, which means it must be loaded again after its shown.
+Use the `PlaywireSDK.IsInterstitialReady(string adUnitId)` method to check if the ad is ready to be presented.

-Once the interstitial has been loaded successfully, you will receive the `PlaywireSDKCallback.Interstitial.OnLoadedEvent`, otherwise - `PlaywireSDKCallback.Interstitial.OnFailedToLoadEvent`.
+If the interstitial is loaded successfully, you would receive `PlaywireSDKCallback.Interstitial.OnLoadedEvent`.
+If not, you would receive `PlaywireSDKCallback.Interstitial.OnFailedToLoadEvent`.
 In case the interstitial is ready to be displayed, you can present full screen content.

 ```csharp